kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

     ![Data collection scheme](attach/new_data_schema.png)
-1. Scroll down and use the **Upload from file** function to find the previously created json file with the schema.
+1. Scroll down and use the **Upload from file** function to find the previously created JSON file with the schema.
 Alternatively, you can use the [Schema Avro UI]({{root_url}}/Administration-guide/Tenants-and-applications-management/#avro-ui-forms) form to create the schema.
 1. Click **Upload**.
 1. Click **Add** at the top of the window.
-1. Repeat uploading and adding for the configuration schema (*configuration-schema.json*) scheme:
+1. Repeat uploading and adding for the configuration schema (`configuration-schema.json`) scheme:

     ![Data collection scheme](attach/new_config_schema.png)

-As a result of these operations you will see configuration and data collection schemas in the list.
-Note that every time you adding new schema, Kaa will assign to it new version.
-So if you already added your own schemas then versions you can observe could be different from that provided on the screenshots.
+As a result of these operations, you will see configuration and data collection schemas in the list.
+Note that every time you add a new schema, Kaa assigns a new version number to it.
+So if you already added your schemas then versions you can observe could be different from that provided on the screenshots.
 ![Data collection schema complete](attach/log_schema_list.png)
 ![Configuraion schema complete](attach/config_schema_list.png)

-In this screenshot, version 2 is log and configuraion schema version that was just created.
-We will use this version for the SDK generation later.
+In this screenshot, version 2 is log and configuration schema version that was just created.
+We use this version for the SDK generation later.

 # Log appenders setup

-In order to use Data Collection feature it is required to setup **Log Appender**.
+It is required to setup **Log Appender** to use Data Collection feature.
-In this example we will use MongoDB log appender.
+In this example, we use MongoDB log appender.
 Refer to [Admin UI section describing how to setup it]({{root_url}}/Administration-guide/Tenants-and-applications-management/#mongodb-log-appender).

 # Generating SDK